Barnoldswick: Governance

-The town now receives digital terrestrial signals and cable services as well as via Sky or Freesat.
-The local press is published weekly; the Craven Herald & Pioneer and Barnoldswick and Earby Times are published on Fridays, the daily Lancashire Telegraph newspaper covers Barnoldswick in its Burnley, Pendle and Rossendale edition and the Yorkshire Post is also prominent.
+The Member of Parliament for Pendle and Clitheroe, the constituency into which the town falls, is Jonathan Hinder (Labour), who was first elected in 2024.

-Local industry
+Economy

 Since 1854, Barnoldswick has been the home of Esse stoves, one of the country's oldest standing stove manufacturers.
 The company have manufactured in the town since 1854 and clients have included Florence Nightingale, Shackleton and Scott, Alan Hinkes and River Cottage.
 Esse have their head office at the Ouzledale Factory in the town and distribute all their stoves through a close link of specialist stove retailers.

 Barnoldswick is also home to Silentnight Beds, the United Kingdom's largest manufacturer of beds and mattresses.
 Silentnight, part of the Silentnight Group, has its head office and manufacturing premises in the town.
 Silentnight is noteworthy in trade union history (in this case Furniture, Timber and Allied Trades Union) as having the longest ever strike, from 1985 to 1987.

 Rolls-Royce plc is a large employer based in the town.
 It was originally Bankfield Shed, a cotton weaving mill that Rover used to produce the production version of Whittle's gas turbine and was purchased by Rolls-Royce in 1943.
 The model number of many Rolls-Royce jet engines start with the initials RB (e.g. RB199) which stands for Rolls Barnoldswick, as Rolls-Royce aero's design centre was situated in Barnoldswick.

 Hope Technology, a manufacturer of mountain bike parts such as disc brakes, hubs, and headsets, is based in Barnoldswick.
 Albert Hartley Textiles is the last remaining textiles mill in the town and is a big employer for the local area.
 Originally, there were thirteen mills in the town, the last being constructed in 1920.
 There are currently plans to renovate the mill and create a local apprenticeship scheme.

 Put in place by Manchester-based property developers, Capital & Centric Plc the scheme would involve construction of a new factory, and a medium-sized supermarket.
 The plans were approved over two other competing schemes in August 2012, the council citing that, in addition to adhering with planning policy, the site on Harley was favoured, because of the job creation for the town.